 What is Laser Cataract Surgery?

 At Clewner & Kelly Eye Center, we are proud to provide the most specialized diagnosis technology and treatment methods for cataracts, including laser cataract surgery.
 Classified as a clouding of the natural lens of the eye, cataracts generally start to develop after the age of 40.
 Due to the fact that cataracts are foggy spots within the lens itself, the lens has to be extracted and substituted with an artificial intraocular lens (IOL) to treat the disease.
 Laser cataract surgery employs advanced technology that can digitally diagram the surface of the eye and apply a more perfect, bladeless incision, greatly minimizing the risk of complications.
 For cataract surgery patients with refractive errors, like nearsightedness, farsightedness, and presbyopia, personalized IOLs are available that can work just like corrective lenses.
-Schedule an evaluation with a board-certified ophthalmologist at our Boca Raton, FL office to discover if you could be a candidate for laser cataract surgery.
+Schedule an evaluation with a board-certified ophthalmologist for laser cataract operation in Boca Raton, FL to discover if you could be a candidate for laser cataract surgery.

 Laser Cataract Surgery Reviews